MRT Line 7 (Metro Manila): Construction

 Soil testing and surveying, including pre-construction related activities, were conducted in February 2016.
 SMC tapped the consortium of Hyundai Rotem and EEI Corporation as the engineering, procurement and construction contractor in the same year.
-A groundbreaking event was held on April 20, 2016, 15 years after initial development began, and was attended by President Benigno Aquino III.
+On April 20, 2016, 15 years after initial development began, the project broke ground, with President Benigno Aquino III leading the ceremony.
 The line was expected to be finished by 2019, but was repeatedly pushed back because of right-of-way issues regarding the acquisition of a 33 ha land for the San Jose del Monte station, depot, and the intermodal transport terminal (ITT).

 More than a year after the groundbreaking ceremony was held, construction on the 22.8 km line officially started on August 15, 2017, and has resulted in lane closures and heavy traffic along Commonwealth Avenue and Quirino Highway, both in Quezon City.
 The project also includes construction of a 22 km highway from the NLEX Bocaue Interchange, up to the proposed intermodal transport terminal (ITT) located near San Jose del Monte station.

 Groundbreaking for Batasan station was held on October 7, 2017, while the excavation for the underground guideway at Quezon Memorial Circle is ongoing as of November 2017.
 Construction of the station and rail track along North Avenue began on January 22, 2018.

-Nearly two years since the start of the construction of Line 7, works at the depot commenced on November 26, 2019 according to a statement by the DOTr.
-After two years of court hearings and appeals to obtain a site, the original location of the depot in San Jose del Monte, Bulacan was moved to Quirino Highway in Barangay Greater Lagro, Quezon City.
+Nearly two years since the start of the construction of MRT-7, works at the depot commenced on November 26, 2019, according to a statement by the DOTr.
+After two years of court hearings and appeals to obtain a site, the original location of the depot in San Jose del Monte (SJDM), Bulacan was moved to Quirino Highway in Barangay Greater Lagro, Quezon City.
 The relocation was found optimal for right-of-way, operational reliability, and maintenance.
-The depot site was approved by Tugade on June 29, 2019, and the DOTr offered to buy the property from lot owners Century Properties Group, Inc. at the current market value, which was appraised by a Bangko Sentral ng Pilipinas-accredited independent property appraiser.
-Construction works at the depot started on May 31, 2022 after the land area was cleared.
+The depot site was approved by Arthur Tugade on June 29, 2019, and the DOTr offered to buy the property from lot owners Century Properties Group, Inc. at the current market value, which was appraised by a Bangko Sentral ng Pilipinas-accredited independent property appraiser.
+Construction works at the depot started on May 31, 2022, after the land area was cleared.